chrisdurfee/organisms/README.md

 This module will add default organisms to your project.

-## Atom Scope
+## Atomic Design
 If you need to learn about atomic design, please refer to the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) documentation.

 To learn more about Base framework or how to build atoms, refer to the [Base](https://github.com/chrisdurfee/base/wiki) documentation.

-### Collection of Organisms
-Organisms can be composed of various atoms and reused across different components.
-This promotes a modular approach to building user interfaces.

-## Organism Types
-Organisms can be instantiated using various methodologies:

 ### Oragnism Structure
-Organisms can be created using atoms and components.
+Organisms can be created using atoms, other organisms, and components.
 Atoms are the smallest building blocks of a component, while components are composed of atoms and other components.
 Organisms are a collection of atoms and components that form a larger structure.

 ```typescript
 // Atom